jiachenyee/IDAssignment2/README.md

   - Location: {Blue Container}
       - Home Page
   - Purpose:
-      - This feature will allow users to access the sign in and sign up page easily.
+      - To access the sign in and sign up page easily.
   - Description
+      - This is appplicable in guest mode only.
-      - For members, simply click on the sign in button to login to their account and begin shopping.
+      - For current members, simply click on the sign in button to login to their account and begin shopping.
       - For non-members, clicking on the sign up button will bring them to a sign up form where they can sign up for membership and shop without any restrictions.
   - {display}